+Compatibility Note:

-Compatability Note: Revision 0112 onwards, of the CT8020 firmware (CT8020A11BQC) fixed a minor bug which caused incorrect operation of the Buffer Freeze command for Playback when the CT8020's internal playback buffer was completely empty.
-In earlier versions of the CT8020 firmware, the CT8020 would not output silence when Buffer Freeze was activated if the Playback buffer was empty.
+Revision 0112 onwards of the CT8020 firmware (CT8020A11BQC) fixed a minor bug which caused incorrect operation of the Buffer Freeze command for Playback when the CT8020's internal playback buffer was completely empty.
+In earlier versions of the CT8020 firmware, the CT8020 would not output silence when Buffer Freeze was activated, if the Playback buffer was empty.
 In this situation, the CT8020 would continuously re-output the most recent two speech frames.
-Please also refer to the Playback Auto-Repeat feature described later in this document.
+Refer to the Playback Auto-Repeat feature described in Section 9.13.6 of this document.